yiuc/devsecops-jenkins-scanner/README.md

 - Linux base platform (Recommend to use [cloud9](https://aws.amazon.com/pm/cloud9/) )
 - Docker installed
 - AWS account with CLI access (`AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`)
+- fork https://github.com/yiuc/devsecops-jenkins-scanner to under your manage cause you will require to make change on the repo

 ## 4 Provision